ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 yarn encore prod
 ​```

-Refresh the page and you should now see the "Hello world" placed inside a styled layout.
+Refresh the page and you should see the "Hello world" placed inside a styled layout.

 ![Homepage with a Hello world](img/bike_tutorial_hello_world.png)